 Race, Class, & Feminism

 First- and second-wave feminism was, in many ways, exclusively for middle-class white women.
 Although early members of the women’s rights movement were for the abolition of slavery, there was also clear racism among feminists of the time.
 When women fought for their right to vote in the early 1900s, black women were largely excluded from participating in the marches.
 Other women of color, too, were not allowed to participate in the feminist movements.
-Even to this day, much of feminists often focus specifically on white women and the problems they endure; it doesn’t always encompass the issues women of color (WOC) face.
+Even to this day, much of feminism often focuses specifically on white women and the problems they endure; it doesn’t always encompass the issues women of color (WOC) face, but it needs to.

 Likewise, feminism has often ignored the plights of poor people.
 It’s been a huge movement for middle- and upper-class women, but what about the issues unique to poorer women?
 Lower-class women don’t have the access and resources middle- and upper-class feminists have; they don’t enjoy the same opportunities or freedoms.

 One issue is minimum wage.
 More women than men earn a minimum wage, making this an intrinsically feminist issue, but that income is less and less able to provide what people need to survive.
 Congress hasn’t raised the national minimum wage in nine years, and its buying power has steadily decreased over the last 30.
 If it had kept up with inflation and productivity, minimum wage would be at least $21.72 today.
 As it stands, it is not enough to support one person, let alone a whole family, as FDR originally intended when he enacted it in 1938.

 Feminists must fight for the needs of all women, including women of color and those who are poor or in poverty.
 Fight to raise minimum wage, for equal pay, and for policies that help those who need it most – no matter their color or their income.